-Gainful offers a protein powder subscription customized to diet, activity level and overall objective(s).
-A 28-serving bag is shipped every 4, 6 or 8 weeks.
+Gainful offers a protein powder subscription customized to diet, activity level, and overall objective(s) and ships you a 28-serving bag every 4, 6, or 8 weeks.
 The subscription also includes online access to a registered dietitian for advice about nutrition and fitness.

 Protein is the building block of your cells.
-By lifting heavy weight, you’re tearing muscle fibers with the intention of them repairing stronger.
+By lifting heavy weights, you’re tearing muscle fibers intending to build them back stronger.
 Feeding them enough protein is essential for this.
-Protein can also promote weight loss and lean muscle mass as it’s more satiating then carbohydrates or fat.
+Protein can also promote weight loss and lean muscle mass building as it’s more satiating than carbohydrates or fat.

 Is Supplemental Protein Necessary?

-If you’re not getting enough protein through your diet, it’s important to supplement.
-The recommended daily intake to maximize muscle protein synthesis is 590 to 820 milligrams per pound of body weight per day.
-For a guy weighing 195 pounds, the optimal daily protein intake ranges from 115 to 160 grams per day, with the higher end for lifting and the lower for just cardio by itself.
+For a guy weighing 195 pounds, this number ranges from 136 to 195 grams daily, with the higher end being more appropriate for heavy lifting and the lower for just cardio.
 That’s a lot of protein to get through food, especially if you have dietary restrictions.
-Protein powder to the rescue.
+That’s where protein powder comes to the rescue.

 Is the Timing of Supplemental Protein Important?

-This obviously varies based on specifications.
-I wanted a powder without gluten, lactose or soy (I’m not allergic, but didn’t want them in my powder).
-My fitness goal is to cut and become more toned and muscular.
-Gainful recommended a blend with 91% whey protein isolate, 7.4% flavor stick and 1.5% green tea extract, along with a negligible amount of sunflower lecithin to prevent clumping.
+This varies based on specifications.
+I wanted a powder without gluten, lactose, or soy (I’m not allergic, but I didn’t want them in my powder).
+My fitness goal was to cut and become more toned and muscular.
+Gainful recommended a blend with 91% whey protein isolate, 7.4% flavor stick, 1.5% green tea extract, and a negligible amount of sunflower lecithin to prevent clumping.

 Amino Acid Breakdown (for the Above Blend)